Chapter 3

 “Not now,” she dismisses.
 “Tell them we’ll be there when the meeting starts.”

-“Sounds serious,” Adam says.
+“Seems serious,” Adam says.

-She dips her chin fractionally.
+Lilith nods, already moving towards the door.
 “It does.
 We’ll have to continue this later.”

 “VIGILANCE SAFEGUARDS OUR FUTURE–Report Ecocentrist activity.
 Our silence invites their violence!”